-    CATSync allows you to control public WebSDR receivers with your real rig connected via CAT control to your computer.
+CATSync allows you to syncronize public WebSDR receivers with your real rig connected via CAT control to your computer.
 It supports the classical WebSDR as well as Kiwi SDR interfaces:

 - Control any public WebSDR server by means of your real RIG…

 - Supports a wide number of RIG’s (it uses the popular OmniRig engine)